Managing your weight with gestational diabetes

 Testing for gestational diabetes

-If you are at risk of developing gestational diabetes, you’ll usually be offered an oral glucose tolerance test (OGTT). -
+Whether you are at risk of developing gestational diabetes or not, you’ll usually be offered an oral glucose tolerance test (OGTT). -

 What are the risks of gestational diabetes?

-Gestational diabetes can cause problems in pregnancy, but these risks can be reduced with careful management. -
+Gestational diabetes can cause problems in pregnancy, but these risks can be reduced with careful management of diet, exercise, medicine & help from doctors. -

 What is gestational diabetes?